gap year Himalayas

 In fact, many people find that stepping outside their normal routines for a while can strengthen relationships, improve mental wellbeing and help them return with a healthier and more intentional perspective on the life they want to build afterwards.

+There is no single correct way to do this.
 Only the version that works honestly and sustainably for your life.

 Do You Need To Burn Your Whole Life Down To Change It?

 For some people, quitting their job and setting off to travel the world really is one of the most exciting and empowering decisions they will ever make.
+But it is not the only way to build a life with more freedom, balance, adventure or meaning in it.

-And that matters, because real life is often more complicated than the romanticised “sell everything and disappear” version of travel that social media tends to celebrate most loudly.
+And that matters, because real life is often more complicated than the romanticised ‘sell everything and disappear’ version of travel that social media tends to celebrate most loudly.

 Many people dreaming about a career break or sabbatical also have careers they care about, families they love, mortgages to pay, responsibilities to manage and lives they do not necessarily want to abandon completely.
+I’ve been there.
+I travelled all through my two degrees.
+Took more gap years and long term solo trips than I can remember both before and after.
+I even managed to combine a very successful career as a nurse while still managing to travel regularly.

-The good news is that meaningful travel does not have to be an all-or-nothing decision.
+A life filled with travel does not have to be an all-or-nothing decision.

 For many people, a career break or sabbatical is not about walking away from their life.
 It is about creating more space within it.
 Space to rest, think differently, reconnect with themselves or finally prioritise experiences that have been pushed aside for too long.